-COCIR and MITA urge greater regulatory compatibility through:

-- 1) the recognition of the internationally accepted ISO 13485 quality management system standard, and - 2) the mutual acceptance of successful ISO 13485 audits (i.e., single audits), performed by either regulators or certified Notified Bodies as demonstrating quality system compliance.
+COCIR and MITA urge greater regulatory compatibility through the recognition of the successful ISO 13485 audits performed by both parties as demonstrating quality system compliance.

-Mutual acceptance of ISO 13485 audits will greatly increase the efficiencies of inspectors and reduce the burden on regulator resources.
-Additionally, it will expedite time to market and thereby patient access, while reducing costs for manufacturers by eliminating the need for redundant quality system audits in order to satisfy the requirements of both the US and EU quality systems regulations.
+International recognition of ISO 13485 audits will greatly increase the efficiencies of inspectors and reduce the burden on regulator resources at a time of worldwide economic crisis when we are all asked to do more with less.
+Additionally, it will expedite time to market and thereby patient access will increase, while unnecessary costs will reduce for manufacturers by eliminating the need for redundant quality system audits in order to satisfy the requirements of both the US and EU quality systems regulations.

-In addition to these proposed single audit efforts by the US and EU for greater transatlantic regulatory compatibility, several global healthcare regulators as part of the newly created International Medical Device Regulators Forum (IMDRF - formerly GHTF), have accepted the single audit of medical device quality systems as one of its five work items.
+In addition to these proposed single audit efforts by the US and EU for greater transatlantic regulatory cooperation, several global healthcare regulators as part of the newly created International Medical Device Regulators Forum (IMDRF - replacing GHTF), have accepted the single audit of medical device quality systems as one of its five work items.